 Bookings generally open 3 weeks before an event and close about 12 days before the event.
 Teams have between 2 to 5 members.

-On the Tuesday before the event download the Final Instructions.
-These give details the starting place, directions and other necessary information and have an indemnity form.
-The indemnity must be completed and signed by each adult team member and for each junior member.
-Look up your team number to complete the indemnity and to speed up registration.
+On the Tuesday before the event, download the Final Instructions.
+These give details of the starting place, directions, and other necessary information such as the Indemnity Form.
+This form must be completed and signed by each adult team member, and on behalf of each junior member.
+Look up your team number, often displayed on a board near the gear check, to complete your form and speed up registration.

 Travel to the event and park